Sort Sol

 Sort Sol is a Danish rock band from Copenhagen, Denmark.
 The band was formed in 1977 as a punk rock outfit, originally under the name Sods (stylized as SODS).
 The name Sort Sol was taken in the early 1980s.
 It translates to English as black sun and is named after a nature phenomenon particular to Denmark, where huge bird flocks gather in the sky and appear to block out the sun.

 The Danish press often refers to their musical style as punk due to their origin, though nearly everything they have put out since 1980 is more reminiscent of styles such as post-punk, art-rock, gothic rock and even industrial music.

-Band history
+History

 Beginnings: Sods

 Sods was formed in Copenhagen, 1977.
 The original lineup consisted of: Steen Jørgensen (vocals), Peter Schneidermann (guitar; better known as Peter Peter), Knud Odde (bass) and Tomas Ortved (drums).

 The band released their first studio album Minutes to Go in February 1979 which is considered the first Danish punk album.
 They went on to release Under en sort sol in 1980, a more experimental album, influenced in part by Joy Division, Pere Ubu and Television.
 T. S. Høeg (saxophone) entered the group for a short while in late 1980.